-Client isn’t willing to pay you what you deserve
+The client isn’t willing to pay you what you deserve

 Only work with clients that will meet your payment expectations.
 Avoid getting into a price negotiation war, where the client wants you to lower your rates or give them a discount.
 Also, be the one that sets the terms.
 Half of the payment upfront?
 A good potential client understands the fact that freelancers have to live too and can’t wait several months in order to get paid.
 In the end, find clients that value your work.

 The client doesn't value your way of working